firdausraih/sORFs-fungal-genomes/README.md

 # sORFs-fungal-genomes
-Contains dataset of fungal genomes and software to predict sORFs
+Contains test data of fungal genomes and software to predict sORFs

 ##Software requirement
 1. sORFfinder